Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 }
 ```

-All document actions are rendered as a dropdown menu as on the picture below:
+All document actions with `type="menu"` are rendered as a dropdown menu as on the picture below:

 ![Document Actions](docs/assets/document-actions.png)